-“Insurgent Academics: A Radical Account of Public Humanities” is my current book project, under review for the Critical University Studies series at Johns Hopkins University Press.
+“Insurgent Academics: A Radical Account of Public Humanities” is my current book project, under contract with Johns Hopkins University Press for the Critical University Studies series.

 In this moment of turmoil in US higher education, public humanities scholarship is increasingly positioned as an intervention poised to recuperate the value of the humanities and, in turn, encourage reinvestment in the university as a public good.
 For all the compelling strategies proposed — outreach with communities outside of universities, communication strategies for engaging multiple publics, increased access to knowledge — a searing omission is clear: for over a century, African diaspora, Latinx, indigenous, Asian American, and postcolonial scholars laboring both in and outside of universities have been undertaking such work.
 These tenure-line and contingent faculty, librarians, staff, administrators, and those working outside of universities are the unsung vanguard of public humanities scholarship.